hellostealth/stealth/docs/02-basics.md

 ## Hello & Goodbye

-The first ones are the `Hello` and `Goodbye` flows.
+The first ones are the `Hell` and `Goodbye` flows.
+Think of these as blank examples on how to greet and dismiss your users.

 ## Catch All

-TODO: Need to figure out how to explain this.
+Stealth also comes packaged with a multi-level `Catch All` flow.
+See the Catch All section for more information on how Stealth handles `Catch All` flows.